Ingridsaeters/Ciliate-niche-evolution/00_phylogenies/00_data/README.md

 EukRibo is a database of reference small-subunit ribosomal RNA gene (18S rDNA) sequences of eukaryotes.
 It's aim is to represent a subset of highly trustable sequences covering the whole known diversity of eukaryotes, with a special focus on protists, manually veryfied taxonomic identifications, and relatively low level of redundancy.
 The dataset is composed of the V4 hypervariable region of the nuclear small submit rRNA gene, along with the associated metadata.
 The V4 region is widely-used to uncover the diversity and distributions of most of the major protistan taxa.

-### Extracting the data
+### Extract data

 The EukRibo_ciliate.fasta file is derived from the 46346_EukRibo-02_full_seqs_2022-07-22.fas file in "EukRibo: a manually curated eukaryotic 18S rDNA reference database" (https://zenodo.org/record/6896896).

-We extracted the ciliate sequences with the following command:
+Extract ciliate sequences:

 ```
 seqkit grep -rp "Ciliophora" 46346_EukRibo-02_full_seqs_2022-07-22_nospace.fas > EukRibo_ciliate.fasta
 ```

-### Reducing redundancy - Constructing a new EukRibo dataset with only unique species
+### Reduce redundancy - Construct a new EukRibo dataset with only unique ASVs

-To reduce redundancy, a new dataset for EukRibo was first constructed with unique ASVs.
-To check how many duplicate ASVs the dataset contains the following command was run:
+Reduce redundancy by constructing a new EukRibo dataset with unique ASVs.
+Check how many duplicate ASVs the dataset contains:

 ```
 cat EukRibo_ciliate.formatted.fasta | grep ">" | sed -E 's/>.*_(Eukaryota.*)/\1/' | awk 'l[$0]++{d++}END{print d, "(lines are duplicates)"}'
 ```

-This revealed that 129 ASVs were duplicates.
+129 ASVs were duplicates.

-To make a new file with only unique ASVs, we made a pattern file with headers for the unique ASVs:
+Make a pattern file with headers for the unique ASVs:

 ```
 cat EukRibo_ciliate.formatted.fasta | grep ">" | sed -E 's/>.*_(Eukaryota.*)/\1/' | sort -u > EukRibo_unique
 ```

-Adding accession numbers to the pattern file:
+Add accession numbers to the pattern file:

 ```
 cat EukRibo_unique | while read line; do grep -m1 "$line" EukRibo_ciliate.formatted.fasta; done | tr -d ">" > EukRibo_unique_headers
 ```

-The new file that was created could then be used as a pattern file to get the unique sequences using this command:
+Use pattern file to extract unique ASVs:

 ```
 seqkit grep -f EukRibo_unique_headers EukRibo_ciliate.formatted.fasta > EukRibo_unique.fasta
 ```

-### Formatting fasta headers
+### Format fasta headers

-We replaced : with _ so that the file could be processed by RAxML.
+Replace : with _ so that the file can be processed by RAxML.

 ```
 cat EukRibo_unique.fasta | tr ':' '_' > EukRibo_unique.formatted.fasta